NIH-NLM/test-DIR/README.md

 # test-osd
-playground for new OSD initiative
+playground for new DIR initiative